Churanta/ServiceApp-Motocross-India/README.md

 ## Description

-This is a Flutter app that demonstrates how to use stateful and stateless widgets.
+This is a Flutter app that is made for Motocross India .

 ## Requirements